GustavoCarvalho/web-store/README.md

 [x] Must place an order with discount coupon
 [x] Create valid and expired coupons
 [x] Must not apply an expired discount coupon
-[-] You must calculate the freight, considering the dimensions and weight of the items [-] Must return the minimum value of 10 if the accumulated value is lower
+[-] You must calculate the freight, considering the dimensions and weight of the items: volume*1000*(density/100) [-] Must return the minimum value of 10 if the accumulated value is lower

 ## Dependencies